 If you plan to plead guilty to your driving charges, there are still a number of ways that traffic lawyers can help you.

-They can work to ensure you get a less severe penalty, speak on your behalf, and in many cases, even apply for a Section 10 and help you avoid a conviction or licence disqualification.
+They can work to ensure you get a less severe penalty, speak on your behalf, and in many cases, even apply for a non conviction order and help you avoid a conviction or licence disqualification.